AgentProject-AI/agentproject/security/IAM_for_agents.md

 ---

-## Plot Twist: Maybe We're Thinking About This Wrong
+## Maybe We're Thinking About This Wrong

-### Agents Aren't Humans in Robot Bodies (Stop Treating Them Like They Are)
+### Agents Aren't Humans in Robot Bodies (Stop Treating Them Like They Are Interns...)

 Here's the uncomfortable truth: We keep trying to squeeze AI agents into human-shaped IAM holes, and it's not working.
 It's like using a screwdriver as a hammer—sure, you CAN do it, but everyone's going to judge you, and something's going to break.